Tribal districts’ polls: Independents ruling the roost

 The polling had started at 8 am but the polling was slow.
 It became brisk around noon and in the afternoon.
 More than 34,000 security personnel, including those from Pakistan Army, Frontier Corps, Levies and Khassadars and the newly inducted police were deployed to main order during the polls.
 The security forces were deployed inside and outside 554 highly sensitive polling stations.

 The two female contestants on general seats were nowhere in the contest.
-ANP’s Naheed Afridi was a more serious contender in Khyber district considering her election campaign while JI’s Malassa Bibi was among the contestant but did not run any election campaign.
+ANP’s Naheed Afridi was a more serious contender in Khyber district considering her election campaign while JI’s Malassa Bibi was among the also-rans.
+She failed to run any election campaign.

-Meanwhile, the jubilant PTI supporters gathered at the camps of their winning candidates where they distributed sweets and performed tribal dance.
-They also raised slogans, including “peace won, terrorism defeated.”
+Meanwhile, the jubilant PTI supporters gathered at the camps of their winning candidates where they distributed sweets and performed their tribal dance.
+They also raised slangs, including “peace won, terrorism defeated.”

 One such independent candidate with a substantial lead was Ghazi Ghazan Jamal, the son of veteran tribal parliamentarian Dr Ghazi Gulab Jamal, also known as GG Jamal, in the lone Khyber Pakhtunkhwa Assembly seat, PK-110, from Orakzai district.
 The incomplete and unofficial result from 103 polling stations showed him with 11,651 votes.
 The runner-up was PTI’s Shoaib Hasan, who polled 7,294 votes.